 On top of a very busy patient and working schedule, Dr. Hallowell treasures time with his three children and wife, Sue.

-About our Content
+About Our Content

-The opinions expressed on this web site are those of the individual authors and posters and should not be considered a substitute for counseling or professional guidance.
+The opinions expressed on this web site are those of the individual authors and posters and should not be considered a substitute for counseling or medical guidance.
 Please see you doctor for specific medical advice.